Boeing to resell some 737 MAXs built for Chinese airlines

 He said that, as of the end of August, Boeing had 118 Dreamliners still in storage and projected that it will take through next year and into 2024 before all of those are delivered.

-He said Boeing plans to bring the 787 production rate up from its current low level of 1 or 2 jets per month to 5 jets per month by the end of next year.
+He said Boeing plans to bring the 787 production rate up from its current low level of one or two jets per month to five jets per month by the end of next year.

 The big issue across Boeing’s production is supply chain disruption, caused mainly by labor shortages at suppliers, West said.
 Supply of engines for the MAX is the biggest problem on that program, he said.